Search

 Back to top

-There is no specific vaccine, treatment or cure for hantavirus infection but early recognition and medical care in an intensive care unit can help with recovery.
-Infected people may be given medication for fever and pain and oxygen therapy.
+There is no specific vaccine, treatment, or cure for hantavirus infection.
+Early recognition and medical care in an intensive care unit can help with recovery.
+Infected people may be given medication for fever and pain, and oxygen therapy.

 What occupations are at risk?